 By default, Prism ignores any peaks whose height is less than 10% of the distance from minimum to maximum Y value, but you can change this definition in the area under the curve parameters dialog.
 You can also tell it to ignore peaks that are very narrow.

-Prism also reports the Total Peak Area.
-Here Prism only includes the peaks you ask it to consider.
+•Total Peak Area.
+The sum of the peaks you asked Prism to consider.
 This value is affected by several choices in the analysis dialog: The definition of baseline, your choice about including or ignoring negative peaks, and your definition of peaks too small to count.
-The total area is not a useful value to report, but it puts the results in context and might help you spot problems or better understanding what Prism is or is not including in the total area.

-If you ask Prism to define peaks below the baseline as peaks, then Prism subtracts the area of peaks below the baseline from the area of peaks above the baseline, and reports this difference as the Net Area.
+•Net Area.
+You'll only see this value if you ask Prism to define peaks below the baseline as peaks.
+It is the difference computed by subtracting the area of peaks below the baseline from the area of peaks above the baseline.